josh146/josh146.github.io/content/posts/food-authenticity.md

 correction from a proud Singaporean buried deep in the comments section?[ref]Something I have not touched on in too much detail here, but is still interesting nonetheless, is the difference in how we view European cuisines vs. Asian cuisines.
-Two observations: Asian cuisines have often been treated in a more monolithic fashion than European cuisines, *and* European countries often have institutional power (such as government organizations) backing its food and cuisine.[/ref]
+Two observations: Asian cuisines have often been treated in a more monolithic fashion than European cuisines, *and* European countries often have institutional power (such as government organizations and protectionist trade policies) backing its food and cuisine.[/ref]

 ---

-There is nothing inherently wrong with serving poached chicken with ginger scallion oil; it is a delicious condiment.
+There is nothing wrong with serving poached chicken with ginger scallion oil; it is a delicious condiment.
 Food is inherently fluid, and culinary drift is the very mechanism that gave us these dishes in the first place.
 Carbonara is an Italian masterpiece (perhaps) born from American rations, and Singaporean chicken rice exists because of the cultural melting-pot that